 As for the type of shrimp, I'm a big fan of Carabineros for Gambas al Ajillo.
 It's a ridiculously large and bright red shrimp that's found in the Eastern Atlantic, but let's be real, they're tough to get outside of Europe, which is why I've prepared this one using the humble black tiger shrimp.

 When deveining your shrimp, I recommend doing it with a toothpick rather than butterflying it with a knife as it preserves the texture of the shrimp while making it harder to overcook.
 Here's my full tutorial on cleaning shrimp.

 The trick here isn't with the type of garlic, but with how you prepare the garlic before it goes into the pan.
 In the US I often see restaurants passing the garlic through a press, which thoroughly pulverizes it.
 This tends to be a little heavy handed as the garlic ends up being the dominant flavor, and shrimp get lost in the sea of stink.

-At the other end of the spectrum, I’ve seen places that include whole garlic cloves.
+At the other end of the spectrum, I've seen places that include whole cloves of garlic.
 This is fun because the garlic ends up caramelized around the edges and sweet and creamy in the center, kind of like roasted garlic.
-The problem with this approach is that the garlic doesn’t infuse the oil with as much flavor as I’d like.
+The problem with this approach is that the garlic doesn't infuse the oil with as much flavor as I'd like.

-I came across the solution to this dilemma at a tapas bar in Barcelona, where they smashed the garlic into big chunks.
+I came across the solution to this dilemma at a tapas bar in Barcelona, where they smashed the garlic into big chunks, larger than minced garlic, but smaller than whole cloves.
 The bruised edges of the garlic infuse the oil with just enough flavor, without being overpowering.
 Like pungent punctuation marks of garlic, this preparation leaves room for the sweet, briny flavor of the shrimp to come through.